 Let me tell you a secret.
 I am not going to pretend that I have been passionate about coffee all my life, or that I was brought up on fantastic fresh daily brews ….
 I didn’t really start drinking coffee until waitressing as a student, something to help get through a long shift.
 It was from an espresso machine and tasted pretty awful.
 I didn’t really care or know any different back then.

 The first truly delicious cup I had was made by the guy who later became my mentor.
 My attitude changed when I experienced its potential as a culinary experience.
 At the time I was working in a quality focused but fast paced café environment.
 I focused on my own barista skills: grinding, packing, levelling, tamping, cleaning, flushing and extracting that 25 second shot, whilst purging, steaming, wiping, polishing, pouring and serving within the next 25 seconds.
 Quality at speed was my main concern.

-However following a trip to origin, and then becoming involved with the speciality coffee association I took a much more ‘stop and smell the roses’ approach to coffee.
+However, following a trip to origin, and then becoming involved with the Speciality Coffee Association, I took a much more ‘stop and smell the roses’ approach to coffee.
 I studied and explored it.
 Learnt to roast and cup.
-Then during periods of maternity leave I took time to just experience it.
-Leisurely working my way around coffee origins and roasters whilst experimenting with different brew methods and techniques.
+Then, during periods of maternity leave, I took time to just experience it, leisurely working my way around coffee origins and roasters whilst experimenting levitra online with different brew methods and techniques.
 I drank much less coffee during this time, but enjoyed it more than ever.